lindenb/jvarkit/docs/VcfSlidingWindowSplitter.md

       print version and exit
     -s, -S, --window-shift
       Sliding window shift.
 A distance specified as a positive integer.Commas are removed.
-The following suffixes are interpreted : b,bp,k,kb,m,mb
+The following suffixes are interpreted : b,bp,k,kb,m,mb,g,gb
       Default: 500000
     -w, -W, --window-size
       Sliding window size.
 A distance specified as a positive integer.Commas are removed.
-The following suffixes are interpreted : b,bp,k,kb,m,mb
+The following suffixes are interpreted : b,bp,k,kb,m,mb,g,gb
       Default: 1000000

 ```